mattskl-openai/spr-multicommit/README.md

 #### Mode: flatten

 - For PRs 1..=N (or all when N==0):
-  - Sets each PR’s `baseRefName` to the actual base
+  - Sets the N-th PR’s `baseRefName` to the actual base and squash-merges it
-  - Squash-merges each PR
-  - Does not close other PRs explicitly (they’ll be closed by GitHub on merge)
+  - Adds a comment to and closes the previous PRs in the landed set

 #### Mode: per-pr

 - Validates that each PR in 1..=N has exactly one unique commit over its parent (abort if not)
-- Use in conjuction with `spr prep`
+- Use in conjunction with `spr prep`
 - For the N-th PR:
   - Sets `baseRefName` to the actual base and rebase-merges it
 - For PRs 1..=N-1: